IBM ® WebSphere ® is a trademark of International Business Machines Corporation, registered in many jurisdictions worldwide.

 Administrators can set the UTF-8 properties in the

-required or else special characters will not be parsed correctly.
-Add the
+special characters will not be parsed correctly.
+Set the maximum and minimum

 Alternately, you can set the UTF-8 properties from the WebSphere Admin Console.
 (See below.)